Why should I vaccinate my kitten?

 If you plan to allow your kitten outdoors and to socialise with other cats, we recommend including the Feline Immunodeficiency Virus (FIV) vaccine in their vaccination program.
 The FIV vaccine course is 3 injections and can be administered either every 2 weeks or once per month.

 The addition of chlamydia and leukaemia into your kitten’s vaccine regime is dependent on many factors such as exposure to other outdoor cats, presence of disease in the local area, and history of cat fights in the neighbourhood.
 It is recommended that you discuss with your Greencross Vet to determine which vaccine is best for your unique kitten.

 Kittens should be exposed to a variety of new situations and environments at a young age so they do not become fearful and display antisocial behaviour as adults.

 Ten days after receiving their final kitten vaccination, it is safe for your kitten to explore the outdoors.
 Before this, take care to only socialise your kitten with vaccinated cats and avoid taking them outside until they have received the full course of FIV vaccinations.

 What to expect after vaccination

 Though it is uncommon, your kitten may experience slight side effects that appear very soon after the vaccination.
-These include lethargy and loss of appetite, or allergic reactions like skin irritation, vomiting, and diarrhoea.
+These include lethargy and loss of appetite, or much less commonly, allergic reactions like skin irritation, vomiting, and diarrhoea.
 It is best to remain at the clinic for a short period after the vaccinations have been administered so your vet can monitor symptoms.

 Healthy Pets Plus Membership Benefits